ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |-----------------------|-----------------------------------------------------------------------------
 | `port=xxx`            | This tells the system to be a server and to use the given numeric port.
 You must do this to tell Windows to run as a server.
 The standard port is 1024 but you can use any port.
 | `local`               | The opposite of the port command, this says run the program as a stand-alone system, not as a server.
 | `interface=127.0.0.1` | By default the value is `0.0.0.0` and the system directly uses a port that may be open to the internet.
 You can set the interface to a different value and it will set the local port of the TCP connection to what you designate.
+127 is the classic TCP port.

 # User Data